kevinpapst/AdminLTEBundle/README.md

 ];
 ```

-## Difference between AdminLTEBundle and AvanzuAdminThemeBundle
+## AdminLTEBundle vs AvanzuAdminThemeBundle

+Let me try to explain the reason why I created this repo and why you might want to to choose it over the original AvanzuAdminThemeBundle.

-First and foremost: the original repository has a strong backward compatibility in mind, maintenance is only done if Symfony 2 and 3 compatibility is kept (e.g. [here](https://github.com/avanzu/AdminThemeBundle/pull/216)).
+First and foremost: the original repository has a strong backward compatibility in mind,
+maintenance is only done if Symfony 2 and 3 compatibility is kept (e.g. [here](https://github.com/avanzu/AdminThemeBundle/pull/216)).

 That means you don't get the new shiny stuff for SF4.
-As I work on a Symfony 4 project, utilizing webpack-encore I needed a solution.
+As I am working on a Symfony 4 project, utilizing webpack-encore I needed a solution.

 First I tried to sent PRs for the original repository, but those were not always accepted [eg. here](https://github.com/avanzu/AdminThemeBundle/pulls/kevinpapst).
 As I really needed an upgraded version, I tried to manage a branch in a fork for a couple of weeks, but that wasn't working well